MCT-master/mct-master.github.io/_posts/2021-11-27-arvidf-mixing-in-python.md

 ### **Reverbs and Delay**

-We made an IIR filter on the basis of Schroeders very first algorithm for creating an artificial reverberator.
+We made an IIR filter on the basis of Schroeder's very first algorithm for creating an artificial reverberator.

 [Read more about the Schroeder reverb here](https://medium.com/the-seekers-project/coding-a-basic-reverb-algorithm-part-2-an-introduction-to-audio-programming-4db79dd4e325)

-It uses a set up of four parallell comb filters which then runs into two cascading allpass filters.
-Setting the parameters takes a little guessing and praying to the binary gods, and it's not a reverb you would recommend to your favourite pop star, but it's an actual reverb and we proudly used it in our mix.
+It uses a set up of four parallel comb filters which then runs into two cascading allpass filters.
+Setting the parameters takes a little guessing and praying to the binary gods, and it's not a reverb you would recommend to your favorite pop star, but it's an actual reverb and we proudly used it in our mix.

 <figure style="float: none">
   <audio controls>